 What We Don't Love: Expensive, large, more difficult to store

 If you own a cherry tree or buy large bulk amounts of cherries to makes preserves and desserts, the Leifheit Cherry Pitter with Stone Catcher Container is the device you need.
 Instead of individually placing cherries into a pitter or a tray, you just place them all in a large heap on the top of this device.
 The slanted hopper feeds into a narrow slot where cherries line up.
-Press down on the punching handle and the cherries are pitted quickly, falling out of the chute into a bowl, with the pits falling into the clear container underneath the pitter.
+Press down on the punching handle, and the cherries are pitted quickly.
+They fall out of the chute into a bowl, and the pits fall into the clear container underneath the pitter.

 Length: 12 inches | Capacity: Multiple cherries | Dishwasher Safe: Yes